Holisha/6axis_revision/LOG.md

 ### 9/15 - jefflin

+- fix postprocessing bug about test_all txt file
+  - `fixed`: In test.py: add inputs inverse_transform when test normalized
+  - `fixed`: In postprocessing.py: fix bug about test_all txt file
+  - `update`: In verification.py: update
+  - `other`: In postprocessing.py: add TODO to delete the uselee line about test_all file

 - fix test out2csv and postprocessing bug
   - `fixed`: In test.py: add `--test-num` args
   - `fixed`: In test.py: fix out2csv bug about batch size